Follow Coach Blasi on Twitter: @CoachBlasi

 In addition to cultivating individual success at Miami, Blasi has helped develop players at the next level as 23 RedHawks have signed NHL contracts since Blasi took over as head coach.
 In the last five years alone, 18 RedHawks have inked NHL deals.
 A total of 25 RedHawks have also been drafted in the NHL since Blasi’s first year as head coach in 1999-2000.

-This past year in 2012-13, Blasi had one of his finest coaching jobs, leading a very young team consisting of 18 freshmen and sophomores to the final CCHA regular-season championship, as the league closed its doors following the season.
+In 2012-13, Blasi had one of his finest coaching jobs, leading a very young team consisting of 18 freshmen and sophomores to the final CCHA regular-season championship, as the league closed its doors following the season.
 Miami finished with a 25-12-5 record, its most wins since 2009-10, while capturing the league title with a 17-7-4-4 mark, marking just Miami’s fourth CCHA regular-season title in program history, three of which have come with Blasi at the helm.
 For his efforts, Blasi was named CCHA Coach of the Year for the fifth time in his career, second-most in league history, and was a finalist for the Spencer Penrose National Coach of the Year Award.
 He also coached Czarnik to CCHA Player of the Year and First-Team All-America honors, as well as being a Hobey Baker Award finalist as a sophomore, while Riley Barber became the first Miamian to ever claim CCHA Rookie of the Year accolades.
-The RedHawks made their eighth straight NCAA Tournament appearance, as well, as Blasi led Miami to the Midwest Regional Final as a No. 2 seed.
+The RedHawks made their eighth-straight NCAA Tournament appearance, as well, as Blasi led Miami to the Midwest Regional Final as a No. 2 seed.
 Earlier in the season, he made history by coaching the RedHawks in the program’s first ever outdoor game, playing at Chicago’s historic Soldier Field on Feb.
 17, 2013 against Notre Dame in front of 52,051 fans, the largest crowd to ever watch Miami play a hockey game.